Thyroid Cancer

 These treatments are used in combination with other treatments.

-• Radioactive iodine: In pill or liquid form, it is typically administered four-to-eight weeks after surgery to target and destroy thyroid cancer cells.
-The radiation destroys the thyroid gland and other thyroid cells -- including cancer cells -- that absorb the iodine.
+• Radioactive iodine: In pill, capsule, or liquid form, it is typically administered after surgery to target and destroy thyroid cancer cells.
+The radioactive iodine destroys the thyroid gland and other thyroid cells -- including cancer cells -- that absorb the iodine.

 • Kinase inhibitors for medullary thyroid cancer: These specially designed medications block cancer cells' ability to grow and divide.
-The inhibitors we use are called Vandetanib (Caprelsa) and Cabozantinib (Cometriq).
+The non-specific inhibitors we use are called Vandetanib (Caprelsa) and Cabozantinib (Cometriq).
+The specific inhibitor for those with RET mutations is called Selpercatinib (Retevmo).

-• Kinase inhibitors for metastasized thyroid cancer: If your cancer has returned or spread to other parts of your body and can't be treated with radioactive iodine, we may prescribe medication that prevents cancer cells from multiplying.
+• Kinase inhibitors for non-medullary metastasized thyroid cancer: If your cancer has returned or spread to other parts of your body and can't be treated with radioactive iodine, we may prescribe medication that prevents cancer cells from multiplying.
 The inhibitors we use are called Sorafenib (Nexavar) and Lenvatinib (Lenvima).
+The specific inhibitors used for certain tumor mutations include Selpercatinib (Retevmo), Pralsetinib (Gavreto), Larotrectinib (Vitrakavi), Entrectinib (Rozlytrek), Repotrectinib (Augtyro), Dabrafenib (Tafinlar), and Trametinib (Mekinist).

 Cryoablation or Alcohol Ablation